acgtwentyone/react-native-easy-search-input/README.md

 We encourage you to take a look at the example folder.

 ## API
-Here is the customization properties you may use in order to customize your breadcrumb.
-There is brief description of prop, type, option, and description
+Here is the customization properties you may use in order to customize your breadcrumbs.

 | prop                        | type          | description                                                                 |
 | --------------------------- |:-------------:|:----------------------------------------------------------------------------|